 World Geography / Climatology

-Winds converge into low pressure zone added by Coriolis force and hence become spiraling or gyratory in nature.
-That is why, we will have very heavy
+into a low pressure zone added by Coriolis force and hence become spiraling or gyratory in nature.
+That is why, we will see very heavy

 Types of Cyclones